mykeln/teslaprep/model_3_checklist.md

 ## SECTION C - Interior inspection
 - [ ] 1.
 Check for any error messages on the display screen.
 - [ ] 2.
-Touch the "Tesla T" at the top of the screen to bring up the "About Your Tesla" window.
-Tap the unicorn drawing to access the Sketch Pad.
-Leave the Sketch Pad up for a minute to make sure there are no phantom touches happening on the display.
+Tap the "Toybox" icon at the bottom right of the screen and launch the Sketchpad app.
+Leave the Sketchpad up for a minute to make sure there are no phantom touches happening on the display.
 - [ ] 3.
 Gently test the driver and passenger door emergency release.
 - [ ] 4.
 Check all 4 windows to ensure they open and close properly.
 - [ ] 5.
 Inspect interior seat upholstery, door surfaces, dash, headliner & carpets (including passenger compartment, frunk, and trunk).